Smoothieware/Smoothie2-old/README.md

 * Try to read config directly from SD card without cache ( as smoothie used to do ) now that we have SDIO
 * Queue refactor ( see wiki )
 * Adding MTP and removing MSD for USB
-* Full rewrite based on a RTOS
+* Explore using http://nuttx.org/ for a RTOS ( major rewrite )